Proxmox Auto Install Notes

 filter-match: "any" or "all" - required when using filter. "any" = match if any criterion matches, "all" = all must match.

 filter: uses dotted-key format with uppercase UDEV property names.
-Supports: ID_SERIAL, ID_MODEL, ID_VENDOR.
+Supports ID_WWN, ID_SERIAL, ID_MODEL, ID_VENDOR.
 Wildcards (*) supported.
+Proxmox installer matches the filter value against udev properties of every disk it sees - the disk(s) that match are the install target.

 [disk-setup]